Updated: Apr 21

 I’m still amazed at how we are able to cross oceans and continents in such a short space of time - to be in one world one minute, and another the next.
 Our body clocks just have to catch up.

-Transitioning from one place to another used to feel like stepping into another world, where one place was temporarily abandoned for another, the space between feeling rather great.
-In many ways it is like entering another world.
+Transitioning from one place to another used to feel like stepping into another world, where one place was temporarily abandoned for another, the space between feeling rather huge.
 But in the last years the bridge between these two domains has become stronger through more frequent and longer stays, and the two are brought together more closely in my life, despite the miles between.

 I wonder what a boat journey across the ocean would be like, where the travel falls in sync with the time and days going by.
 Real time.
 Maybe it should be tried.